simonsny/image_background_removal/README.md

 ### **Installation**

 - If you have a GPU on your computer use the requirements.txt file to install the necessary libraries.
-- If you are using Google Collab, the code will work as it is, since we import all the necessary libraries in our code.
+- If you are using Google Colab, the code will work as it is, since we import all the necessary libraries in our code.

 ### **Repository**